AmaoLearning/hyperIQA-plus/README.md

 # ResHyperIQA

 Residual version of HyperIQA.
-The new pipline is as below:
+The new pipeline is as below:

 ![pipeline](data/pipeline.png)